Epicodus-Curriculum/shared-full-stack/git_rewriting_history.md

 pick 0e3e0bc add styling to main page
 ```

-After saving and closing this file, we’re presented with a commit message file.
+After saving and closing this file, we're presented with a commit message file.
 We can write the commit message for the new _combined_ commit in this file:

 ```shell
 # This is a combination of 2 commits.